 The Piccolomini altar

-The museum is actually part of the Siena Cathedral.
-Some of the art pieces from the Duomo are now exhibited in Museo dell’Opera.
-It hosts an outstanding collection of artifact including religious art, sculptures, and stained glass.
+The Battistero di San Giovanni is near the final spans of the choir of the Duomo di Siena.
+Another building is Museo dell’Opera.
+Some of the art pieces from the Duomo are now in Museo dell’Opera.
+It hosts an outstanding collection of artifacts, including religious art, sculptures, and stained glass.

 Piazza del Campo

 The shell-shaped square is the focus of Siena‘s civic life.
 In history, the Piazza del Campo was a place for markets and events, such as the most famous Palio.
 In addition to its size, the main feature was its paving made of red bricks arranged in fishbone style and divided into a sunburst pattern.